occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 It's very common that an application needs to start at its last known location in the subscription stream when it's restarted.
-While you're free to store the subscription position provided by a [reactive subscription](#reactive-subscriptions) any way you like, Occurrent provides an interface called `org.occurrent.subscription.api.reactor.ReactorSubscriptionPositionStorage` acts as a uniform abstraction for this purpose.
+While you're free to store the subscription position provided by a [reactive subscription](#reactive-subscriptions) any way you like, Occurrent provides an interface called `org.occurrent.subscription.api.reactor.SubscriptionPositionStorage` acts as a uniform abstraction for this purpose.
 A `ReactorSubscriptionPositionStorage` is defined like this:

 ```java